gica3618/pythonradex/docs/geometry.rst

     \beta(\tau) = \frac{1-e^{-3\tau}}{3\tau}

 Here again, :math:`\tau` is the optical depth of the radiatively connected region.
 It is constant over the velocity interval with a width given by :math:`\frac{\mathrm{d}v}{\mathrm{d}z}Z` with :math:`Z` the total depth of the slab, and zero outside.
-The flux is given by the same formula as for the static slab.
+The specific intensity is given by the same formula as for the static slab.

 Geometries emulating ``RADEX``
 -------------------------------------